Beliavsky/Fortran-code-on-GitHub/README.md

 ## Code Tools
 [bench-cli](https://github.com/Lateralus138/bench-cli): cross-platform command line tool to benchmark commands and other executables/scripts in command lines written in Fortran, by Lateralus138.
 Very precise and fast.

-[dbrew-for](https://github.com/ivan-pi/dbrew-for): interfaces to the DBrew library for Dynamic Binary Rewritingm by Ivan Pribec
+[dbrew-for](https://github.com/ivan-pi/dbrew-for): interfaces to the DBrew library for Dynamic Binary Rewriting by Ivan Pribec

 [exception_handling](https://github.com/tillackseb/exception_handling): tools for exception handling and tracing, by Sebastian Tillack